rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20240305_New York Times Podcasts.md

 *  Because Israel says that they don't want the aid to end up in the hands of Hamas, that
 *  they don't want them to get a hold of the packages.
 *  Got it.
-*  And when Israel does approve the permits and the aid trucks start their journeys, there's
+*  When Israel does approve the permits and the aid trucks start their journeys, there's multiple
-*  multiple hurdles that they have to go through in order to actually deliver it to the people.
+*  hurdles that they have to go through in order to actually deliver it to the people.
 *  Some of these hurdles include the widespread destruction in Gaza.
 *  There's vast damage across the Gaza Strip.
 *  Roads have been destroyed.
 *  There's rubble everywhere.
 *  And it's very difficult for the trucks to actually move through that rubble and through
 *  those roads.
-*  And then these aid convoys have to go through multiple Israeli checkpoints on the way.
+*  These aid convoys have to go through multiple Israeli checkpoints on the way.
 *  And there's often significant delays at these checkpoints by Israeli soldiers who are inspecting
 *  the aid.
 *  This makes it hard for the trucks to make it from where they enter in the south all